Malingering: Renaissance

 In 1595, a treatise on feigned diseases was published in Milan by Giambattista Silvatico.
 Various phases of malingering (les gueux contrefaits) are represented in the etchings and engravings of Jacques Callot (1592–1635).
 In his Elizabethan-era social-climbing manual, George Puttenham recommends a would-be courtier to have "sickness in his sleeve, thereby to shake off other importunities of greater consequence".

 Modern period

-Although the concept of malingering has existed since time immemorial, the term for malingering was introduced in the 1900s due to those who would feign illness or disability to avoid military service.
+Although the concept of malingering has existed since time immemorial, the term for malingering was introduced in the 1900s for those who would feign illness or disability to avoid military service.
 In 1943, US Army General George S. Patton found a soldier in a field hospital with no wounds; the soldier claimed to be suffering from battle fatigue.
 Believing the patient was malingering, Patton flew into a rage and physically assaulted him.
 The patient had malarial parasites.

 Agnes was the first subject of an in-depth discussion of transgender identity in sociology, published by Harold Garfinkel in 1967.
 In the 1950s, Agnes feigned symptoms and lied about almost every aspect of her medical history.
 Garfinkel concluded that fearing she would be denied access to sexual reassignment surgery, she had avoided every aspect of her case which would have indicated gender dysphoria and hidden the fact that she had taken hormone therapy.
 Physicians observing her feminine appearance therefore concluded she had testicular feminization syndrome, which legitimized her request for the surgery.

+Kamo, a Bolshevik revolutionary, successfully feigned madness when in a German prison in 1909, and then in a Russian prison in 1910.
+Ion Ferguson, an Irish psychiatrist in the British Army in a World War II German prisoner-of-war camp, successfully feigned madness to get himself repatriated.
+He also assisted two other prisoners in doing the same.
+Ephrem the Syrian, a prominent Christian theologian and writer of Christian literature, avoided presbyteral consecration by feigning madness because he thought he was unworthy of it.